-CPT combined with any other work authorization cannot exceed a total of 20 hours per week during the academic terms but may be full-time during official University breaks and vacations.
-Students who wish to move from part-time to full-time CPT must complete a new request form and present a new offer letter.
+CPT combined with any other authorization or on-campus employment cannot exceed a total of 20 hours per week during the academic terms but may be full-time during official University breaks.
+Students who wish to move from part-time to full-time CPT must complete a new request form and present a new offer letter and I-94 record.

-Processing will take 3-5 business days in OGS and you will be notified by e-mail to pick up the new I-20 authorizing the CPT position is ready for pickup.
+OGS processing takes 3-5 business days and you will be notified by e-mail informing you when the new I-20 authorizing the CPT position is ready for pickup.

-OIP will send an e-mail to your GU e-mail address when processing is complete.
-If you do not receive this e-mail within 6 calendar days, please send an e-mail to email@example.com to check on your request.
+Your IS Advisor will send an e-mail to your GU e-mail address when processing is complete.
+If you do not receive this e-mail within 6 business days, please send an e-mail to your IS Advisor; to check on your request.

 Yes, the F-1 immigration regulations require you to report your local, U.S. address within 10 days of moving to a new address.
 Update your local off-campus address on MyAccess to fulfill this requirement.

-Yes, CPT is not a status but a work authorization that is a benefit of F-1 status.
+Yes, CPT is not a status but an off-campus authorization for practical training that is a benefit of F-1 status.

 Maybe.
 If you are an F-1 student and have not been in the United States for 5 years you should not be paying Social Security or Medicare taxes.
 However, you may be subject to income tax depending on the amount of money you earn and your tax rate.
-Please attend GU tax workshops and watch the OGS tax website for more information each January/February/March.
+Please attend GU tax workshops and review the OGS tax web page for more information each January/February/March.

-4. What happens if I am authorized for CPT and then I change my mind or lose my job or something about the job changes (location, hours, job description, etc)?
+4. What happens if I am authorized for CPT and then I change my mind or lose my position or something about the position changes (location, hours, job description, etc)?

 Yes, but many programs and departments limit the number of times you may enroll in an internship class or receive authorization.
-You must get permission from your academic dean or director for each period of CPT.
-CPT employment must remain integral to your curriculum and cannot be used to simply facilitate employment.
+You must get permission from 1) your academic dean or director and 2) your dedicated IS Advisor for each period of CPT.
+CPT must remain integral to your curriculum and cannot be used to simply facilitate employment.

 There may not be a specific class for CPT that is related to a degree or dissertation requirement.
 However, students must be registered full time or on an OGS-approved courseload reduction to be eligible.